 To start any journey, we need a destination.
 I have a system for all my own goals.
 Whenever I set myself a goal, I write it down.
-I commit it to paper, and in this way, I commit myself to make it happen.
+Committing it to paper, and in this way, I commit myself to make it happen.

 Identifying and setting goals is vital if we want to engage in exploring our potential fully.
 Our level of achievement is much higher when we have clear and identifiable goals.
-If we imagine what reaching our goals will feel like, how we will react and the emotions we will experience when we get to our ‘destination’.
-It makes the goal more tangible.
+If we imagine what reaching our goals will feel like, how we will react, and the emotions we will experience when we get to our ‘destination’.
+Making the goal more tangible.